Superradiance -- the 2020 Edition: Superradiance in black hole physics

 Classical energy extraction {\it with} BHs works in exactly the same way as in Newtonian mechanics, by converting into useful work the binding energy of an object orbiting around another.
 Let's take for simplicity a point particle of mass $\mu$ around a much more massive body of mass $M$.
 In Newtonian mechanics, the maximum energy that can be converted in this way is given by the potential difference between infinity and the surface of the planet, ${\rm Work}/(\mu c^2)=GM/(c^2R)$, where $R$ is the planet's radius.
 A similar result holds true when the planet is replaced by a BH; for a nonrotating BH, all the object's mass energy can be extracted as useful work as the particle is lowered towards the BH, as the Newtonian calculation suggests!
 Notice that in the previous example, what one accomplished was to trade binding energy with useful work, no energy was extracted from the BH itself.

 Ways to extract energy from BHs make use of the existence of the ergoregion whose boundary is also a static limit: all observers are dragged along with the spacetime and cannot remain at rest with respect to distant observers.
+The ergoregion is the chief responsible for allowing energy extraction from vacuum, spinning BHs.
+Just like in the spinning cylinder example of Section~\ref{sec:rotSR}, it provides a ``contact surface'' with the impinging object.
 A cartoonish application of this property to extract energy is depicted in Fig.~\ref{fig:generator}.
 Quantitative estimates of energy extraction from BHs were first made in a simpler context, which we now discuss.